Boutique Advisory for the C-Suite

 • Re-orgs, integrations & M&A topology

-03 / Build
+03 · Build

 Operating Systems & Cadence

-The unglamorous orchestration that turns intent into momentum: OKRs that survive Q2, QBRs that aren't theater, eStaff calendars that actually drive decisions, and the cross-organizational interlocks that make the chart on the wall behave like a team.
+The unglamorous orchestration that turns intent into momentum: OKRs that survive Q2, QBRs that aren't theater, eStaff calendars that actually drive decisions, and the cross-functional interlocks that make the chart on the wall behave like a team.

-• Operational infrastructure & process design
+• OKR & KPI design

-04 / Embed
+04 · Embed

 Capability Building & Org Readiness

 We don't leave behind a binder.
-We leave behind a team that can run the playbook without us.
-Through embedded coaching, framework adoption, manager development, and the kind of training that actually changes Monday morning.
+We leave behind a team that can run the playbook without us, through embedded coaching, framework adoption, manager development, and the kind of training that actually changes Monday morning.

-• Leadership & manager development
+• Leadership team development

 The Levels Framework